nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/goto_chart.rst.txt

     <div id="goto/nbacd_points_versus_36_time_all_eras" class="nbacd-chart"></div>

 This includes all games from 1996 (which is about ~36,000 games).
-If your team is down, this gives you a pretty good sense of how steep of a mountain your team has to climb (and of course on the flip side, how safe your lead is).
+If your team is down, this gives you a pretty good sense of how steep a mountain your team has to climb (and of course, on the flip side, how safe your lead is).
 Plus, I like being able to see the current record for a given time, knowing that if you are beyond the record it would be, well, a record if you came back.
-(And just noting that the :doc:`Minnesota Timberwolves </analysis/do_the_twolves_give_up_big_leads>` hold or tie the record for allowing the biggest comebacks at the 3, 6, 7, and 10 minute marks).
+(And just noting that the :doc:`Minnesota Timberwolves
+</analysis/do_the_twolves_give_up_big_leads>` hold or tie the record for allowing the
+biggest comebacks at the 3, 6, 7, and 10 minute marks).

 You can click on data points and see which game(s) hold the record.
 Going full screen makes it easier, and on mobile, you have to go full screen first.
 Once you go full